-FASB ASC 855-10, "Subsequent Events" defines further disclosure requirements for events that occur after the balance sheet date, but before financial statements are issued.
-In accordance with FASB ASC 855-10, management has evaluated events subsequent to June 30, 2012 through October 31, 2012, which is the issuance date of this report.
+FASB ASC 855-10, "Subsequent Events," defines further disclosure requirements for events that occur after the balance sheet date, but before financial statements are issued.
+In accordance with ASC 855-10, management has evaluated events subsequent to June 30, 2014 through October 10, 2014, which is the date the financial statements were available to be issued.
 There has been no material event noted during this period that would either impact the results reflected in this report or the Organization's results going forward.